 The extra length of your outfit means you will need to take corners more widely than normal so the caravan wheels don't clip the kerb or cut the corner.

 Remember the legal speed limits are often lower when you’re towing.
 Don’t exceed 50mph on single carriageways or 60mph on dual carriageways.

 You may not tow in the furthest right (‘outside’) lane of a three-or-more lane motorway unless instructed to do so.

-Always make sure you have a good view to the rear of your unit, which will probably mean using extension mirrors.
-And don’t forget to take them off when you’re not towing – it’s illegal to drive with them on if you don’t need them.
+It is a legal requirement to always have a good view to the rear of your unit, which will mean using extension mirrors in the vast majority of combinations.
+And don’t forget to take them off when you’re not towing.
+Take a look at our video on how to fit towing mirrors for more tips.

 Never carry passengers in the caravan when you’re towing it.
 It’s theoretically legal to transport animals inside a caravan, but it’s definitely not recommended.

-Your number plate must show your car’s registration number, conform to the relevant British Standard and be illuminated at night.
+The number plate on the back of your caravan must show your car’s registration number, conform to the relevant British Standard and be illuminated at night.
 This means no felt-pen on cardboard!